mist64/cbmbus_doc/7 JiffyDOS.md

 * The LOAD protocol requires the complete file to be loaded in one go, there can be no UNTALK/TALK commands to stop and resume transmission.
 * The byte stream that is transmitted through channel 1 skips the first two bytes of the file: The host's implementation is expected to fetch the PRG load address though channel 0 before.

 The difference between the JiffyDOS receive and LOAD protocols is that the LOAD protocol does not have a handshake to wait for the device to be ready to send.
-Instead, the device can set an "escape" flag at a certain point in the protocol that makes both devices move to a different section of the protocol.
+During the byte transmission loop, the device is always assumed to be ready, but it can set an "escape" flag at the beginning of each iteration that makes both devices move to a different section of the protocol that allows stalling.

 So the LOAD protocol consists of two parts: escape mode and byte send mode.

-### Escape Mode
+### LOAD: Escape Mode

 The LOAD protocol is framed by "escape mode".
 It is used to allow the device to signal:

-* data is ready: switch to the "byte receive" mode
+* data is ready: switch to "byte receive" mode
 * data is not ready: this allows the device to stall (e.g. if it needs to fetch a new block from the media)
 * "EOI": the end of the file has been reached
 * "timeout": there has been an error

-XXX EOI gets sent *after* the last byte
+(In the LOAD context, "EOI" does not have the same semantics as all other IEEE-488 derivatives: Instead of *with* the last data byte, it is signaled *after* the last data byte.)

 The following diagram shows the escape mode part of a LOAD protocol session: